greydevv/pytyper/DOCUMENTATION.md

 ## calculation

-`calculation` is a pytyper module which provides the necessary tools to calculate typing statistics.
+`calculation` is a pytyper module that provides the necessary tools to calculate typing statistics.

 ### gross_wpm

-`gross_wpm` calculates the user's *gross words-per-minute* by diving the amount of words typed by the amount time it took to type type those characters (disregarding errors).
-The amount of words typed is not literally the amount of words typed, rather, it is the number of characters typed divided by five.
-The reasoning for this is because words like 'incomprehensibilities' should count for more than words like 'house' due to the difference in length.
+`gross_wpm` calculates the user's *gross words-per-minute* by diving the number of words typed by the amount of time it took to type those characters (disregarding errors).
+The amount of words typed is not exactly the numbers of words typed, rather, it is the number of characters typed divided by five.
+The reasoning for this is because words like 'incomprehensibility' should count for more than words like 'house' due to the difference in length.

 - Required parameters (2):
   - **user_input** (*str*)